You just need two ingredients for these Easy Strawberry Preserves. This recipe is BIG on strawberry flavor!

 You just need strawberries, sugar, and about 30 minutes to create the most intensely flavorful preserves that are jam-packed with strawberry flavor.
 No pectin needed!

-The preserves are delicious on toast, swirled into oatmeal, or dolloped on top of pancakes or waffles.
+The preserves are delicious on toast, swirled into oatmeal, on top of crepes, or dolloped on top of pancakes or waffles.

 This recipe is a Southern vintage recipe, adapted from a Junior League cookbook from the 1970s.